TheSeaweedMonster/CeleryApp/README.md

 I encourage you to open Fiddler and see for yourself that it makes 0 requests apart from the Celery settings file, which is a text file

-If you think it's stealing cookies, I'm flabbergasted but I don't own GitHub therefore I can't view your account cookies which are residentially locked
+If you think it's stealing cookies from reading a text file, I'm flabbergasted

 # Compiling